-A single loop option, known as the BFL, has also been created that combines parts of each of the 3 loops into a big single loop.
+A single loop option, known as the BFL, combines parts of each of the 3 loops into a big single loop.
 This loop is close to 300 miles and over 25,000 feet of elevation gain.
 Should be doable in 3-6 days.

 There will be a group start once a year in the Fall (October typically) timed to coincide with a full moon.
 The official date will be announced here in a blog post and as an event on the Facebook page.